bit-pirate/rocon_app_platform/rocon_app_utilities/README.rst

 * rapp info <package_name>/<rapp> - return a full specification of rapp.
 * rapp depends <package_name>/<rapp> - return a list of all of rapp's dependencies
 * rapp depends-on <package_name>/<rapp> - return a list of rapps that depend on the given package
+* rapp profile - a full crawl of package directory and update rapp index